bitoid/php-bootcamp-week-1/George_Meshveliani/user-profile/README.md

 ##### note that if you cannot upload pictures because of special permissions you can run following command:

-`sudo chown www-data:www-data uploads` - into public directory
+`sudo chown www-data:www-data uploads` - into app directory

 #### Project screenshots: